ferram/jtabwb_provers/gwc_ref/README.md

-# A refutation calculus for the Gödel modal logic over witnessed crisp models (GWC)
+# Implementation of a refutation calculus for the *Gödel modal logic
+  over witnessed crisp models* (GWC)

 **gwcref** is the implementation of the logic **GWC**, which is